-Here one can see that the probability for point $A$ is the same as the probability in point $A^{\prime}$ and similar for $B$ as $B^{\prime}$.
+From the right column of Fig.~\ref{fig:probability}, one can see that the probability for point $A$ is the same as the probability in point $A^{\prime}$ and similar for $B$ as $B^{\prime}$.
 And the points $A$ and $A^{\prime}$ (also $B$ and $B^{\prime}$) are separated by $\delta_{\text{CP}} \rightarrow 180^\circ - \delta_{\text{CP}}$.
-We also see that points A($A^\prime$) and B($ B^\prime $) are degenerate with each other.
+We also see that points A($A^\prime$) [blue plus] and B($ B^\prime $) [red plus] are degenerate with each other.
 We will discuss this later.
-The origin of degeneracy discussed above stems at the Hamiltonian level.
+The origin of degeneracy discussed above, also known as Coloma-Schwetz symmetry, stems at the Hamiltonian level.
 In vacuum oscillations, the Hamiltonian of neutrino oscillation is invariant for the following transformation \cite{Coloma:2016gei}:

 This can also be viewed from Eq.~\ref{eq:pemu} to Eq.~\ref{eq:pmutau} in the following way.
 The difference between the probabilities due to the LMA and DLMA solutions while keeping other parameters constant can be calculated as $\Delta P_{\alpha \beta} = P_{\alpha\beta} (\theta_{12})- P_{\alpha \beta}(90^\circ-\theta_{12})$.
 Then the differences are given as follows,